Camera remote release pinout listCanon

 This is the connector found in the bigger Nikon cameras like D200, D300, D700, D3, D3x etc. It is also used by the Fuij S3 and S5 Pro.
 Nikon offers a cable called MC-22.
 It's an adapter cable for the round 10 pin plug ending with three banana connectors for own circuitry.

-Pentax are the good guys.
-All Pentax cameras can be triggered remotely via a simple 2.5-mm jack plug.
+Pentax are the good guys and use the common 2.5-mm stereo jack plug.
 The pinout is the same as for Canon cameras (see above).
+Unfortunately the K-r and the K-x have no remote control socket.
+These models can be released per IR only.

 This is the plug found on the Olympus RM-UC1 remote release.
 According to the Olympus web site it fits the modells E-PM1, E-PL2, E-P1, E-P2, E-P3, E-620, E-30, the E-400 series, E-510, E-520 and OM-D EM-5.
 It's also compatible with the compact cameras XZ-1, SZ-20, SZ-30 MR, SP-565, SP-570 and SP-590.
 One user reported that plugging in the remote cable into his E-520 blocks all controls on the camera body.
 The settings have to be done before attaching the cable.